wongkenny240/ComputerForensics/nuix/nuix-processing.md

 ![](../.gitbook/assets/image%20%2831%29.png)

+Export View &amp;gt; Export View to File
+Save the word list to a csv file

 ![Copy the password list from the csv file to a text file ](../.gitbook/assets/image%20%2829%29.png)

 Copy the password list from the csv file to a text file